 After pulling the monitor out of the cabinet, we are ready to remove the chassis and tube.
 If you haven't discharged the monitor, now is the time to do so!
 It should now be safe to remove the anode using the screwdriver to push in the hooks under the rubber suction cup.
 Now gently remove the neck board from the tube.
 Also remove the ground wire from the neck board.
 Next you will want to remove the yoke connector (large 5-wire connector at the front of the chassis near the flyback).
 Last, remove the 2 white wires connected to the degaussing coil (these are found on the left side of the chassis, toward the front).
 Now everything should be disconnected on the chassis.
 Remove the two screws on either side holding it in place, and gently remove the chassis.

 This is a really simple step.
 First, remove the screw holding the degaussing coil wiring (it's the only thing left on the frame except the tube).
 Now from the front, remove the four 3/8" bolts holding the tube to the frame.
 Take care as the tube is heavy and will lean forward.
 Use a towel, bubble wrap or something else to protect the front of the tube as you lean it over.
 That's it!
 You should have a bare metal chassis ready to install the TV onto.

 TESTING THE TV

-Prior to disassembling the TV, it's probably a good idea to connect it to the machine and make sure that it works.
+Prior to disassembling the TV, it's probably a good idea to connect it to the game and make sure that it works.
 Plug in the TV, turn it on, and change it to the front AV input (Game).
 To connect your Laserdisc player to the TV you will need a BNC to RCA connector.
-Fire up your machine, and see how great your game is going to look.
+Fire up your game, and see how great it's going to look.

 GUTTING THE TV